aws/aws-xray-sdk-java/aws-xray-recorder-sdk-benchmark/README.md

 In summary, we found that the execution time for X-Ray in a typical instrumented request-response lifecycle is approximately **15 microseconds**.
 The breakdown of this number will be explained below.

 ### Benchmark Analysis
 The benchmark numbers individually do not really give us a good sense of how the SDK as a whole performs.
 We wrote these benchmarks with the goal of getting a feel for how a specific X-Ray SDK method performs when individually measured.
-It is only valuable when you combine these tests in a way where we can mimic the overall behavior of X-Ray in a typical environment.
+It is only valuable when we combine these tests in a way where we can mimic the overall behavior of X-Ray in a typical environment.
 These benchmarks are broken down into various components that make up individual behaviors in an X-Ray instrumented environment.
 This will be a somewhat technical explanation of the benchmarking results; if you would like to see the results and how it would impact your service, please scroll down to the [Extrapolating the Results paragraph](#extrapolating-the-results-to-a-typical-instrumented-request).

 We have broken down the benchmarks into four main components: